M to the Third Power

 Ξ Historian, Dr. Asa Hillard, once said that everyone in Africa learned medicine because you didn’t know where you were going to be when the snake bit.
 Likewise, we must emphatically take responsibility for our own health!

 Ξ Father of the macrobiotic diet, George Oshawa, said that the animal kingdom is merely mutated chlorophyll.
-This implies that are bodies depend on chlorophyll or a plant-based diet for our very existence.
+This implies that our bodies depend on chlorophyll or a plant-based diet for our very existence.

 Ξ The chlorophyll molecule and the hemoglobin molecule have fundamentally the same molecular structure.
 The difference is that the chlorophyll molecule utilizes magnesium to capture the suns energy and through photosynthesis produces oxygen for the earth.
 The hemoglobin molecule utilizes iron and through heme synthesis produces oxygen to be carried to the lungs and tissues of the body.

 Ξ Animals instinctively (carnivorous and herbivorous) chew on green grasses and green leaves for their health.
 Humans, traditionally, use, among others, the mechanism of careful observation, comparing the look of plants to that of the human anatomy, for choice of food and medicine.

 Ξ The etymology of the word math is Greek and it means learning by inquiry— any subject.

 Ξ The definition of math came to be known by African scholars during the 12th dynasty of Kemet (Egypt) as, “the right method of investigating nature to know all that exists, all mysteries, and all things secret.”